mlr-org/mlr3book/CONTRIBUTING.md

 Add these lines temporarily at the beginning of the new chapter.
 Once the pull request is accepted, add the packages to the mlr3-book Dockerfile at [mlr-org/mlr3docker](https://github.com/mlr-org/mlr3docker) and remove the installation calls.

+## Corrections

+When corrections are made to chapters included in the first published edition, document them in the *Errata* appendix.

 ## Chapter Structure

 Each chapter (except the preamble, introduction, and appendix) must be structured as follows.